NixOS/nix/doc/manual/src/contributing/experimental-flags.md

 # What are experimental features?

 [Since Nix 2.4](../release-notes/rl-2.4.md), some features of Nix can be flagged as experimental.
-Experimental features can be changed or removed at any time, and users must [explicitly enable them].
+Experimental features can be changed or removed at any time, and users must [explicitly enable them](../nix-conf.md#conf-expeirmental-features).
 This allows accessing new functionality that is not yet stable without unwittingly relying on them.

-[explicitly enable them]: ../nix-conf.md#conf-expeirmental-features

 # When should a new feature be marked experimental?